We Kick Open Source Projects into High-Gear

 ID4me Plugin Fiesta

-ID4me is the ultimate independent SSO solution industry needs to turn separated ecosystems into seamless experience across the board.
+ID4me returns control over digital identities back into the hands of users.
+It is the ultimate independent SSO solution the hosting and cloud industry needs to turn separated ecosystems into a seamless experience across the board.

 Application <=> Server Management Protocol (ASMP)